Squirrel and Viper were such good friends that one day Viper said to Squirrel, “We should live together in a single nest!”

 So Squirrel and Viper lived together.

 Later on, Squirrel gave birth.

-Then, when she went looking for food.
-Viper ate all of Squirrel's children.
+One day when she went looking for food, Viper ate all of Squirrel’s children.

-Now when you hear Squirrel cry, she is saying, "Is Viper really my friend?
+Now when you hear Squirrel cry, she is saying, “Is Viper really my friend?
 Really my friend?
-Really my friend?
+Really?”

 Inspired by: "The Little Squirrel and the Viper" in Bulu Tales from Kamerun, West Africa (published in Journal of American Folkklore) by Adolph N. Krug, 1912.